vassilevsky/environment-specific-config-files-considered-harmful/README.md

-# environment-specific-config-files-considered-harmful
+# Environment-specific Config Files Considered Harmful

-Environment-specific config files are a source of confusion and bugs in software projects and they should be eliminated
+There is a popular technique in software development: create separate files with nothing but "settings" in them.